antistereov/server-config/README.md

 Port <Port Number>
 ```

 Be extra careful when modifying the SSH configuration file.
-The incorrect configuration may cause the SSH service to fail to start.
+An incorrect configuration may cause the SSH service to fail to start.

 Once done, save the file and restart the SSH service to apply the changes: